 It was a perfect fall day, and the students had a wonderful time.

 Randolph Elementary Students Hike Cardigan

-Students in Ms. Garrett's and Ms. Skolnick's classes strapped on their backpacks and hiking shoes and trekked 1.5 miles (and about 2400 feet!) to the top of Cardigan Mountain last week.
+Students in Ms. Garrett's and Ms. Skolnick's classes strapped on their backpacks and hiking shoes and trekked 1.5 miles (and about 2400 feet!) to the top of Cardigan Mountain this fall.